data-dot-all/dataall/documentation/userguide/docs/redshift_datasets.md

 # **Redshift Datasets**

-Data producers can now import their Redshift tables into data.all and make them discoverable and shareable in an easy and secure manner.
+Data producers can import their Redshift tables into data.all and make them discoverable and shareable in an easy and secure manner.

 In data.all we will work with 2 main constructs: